Marco Compagnoni (Chair)

 Keith Morris is Chairman of Sabre Insurance Company and part owner of Binomial Group, its parent company.
 He has a number of roles within the insurance and finance sector including chairmanship of the Motor Insurers’ Bureau, the body that compensates the victims of uninsured drivers, he serves on the Association of British Insurers General Insurance Council and the Financial Ombudsman Service industry steering group and until recently was a member of the Financial Services Authority Smaller Businesses Practitioner Panel.
 Keith and his wife Catherine Mason are keen supporters of the visual arts in the UK.

 Valeria Napoleone is an art collector and patron to a select number of arts organisations.
-She is Head of the Development Committee at Studio Voltaire, a trustee of the Fashion Arts Foundation and one of the Global Council of New York University’s President, John Sexton.
+She is Head of the Development Committee at Studio Voltaire and one of the Global Council of New York University’s President, John Sexton.

 Valeria received a BA from New York University’s Journalism School and an MA in Art Gallery Administration at the Fashion Institute of Technology, NYC.
 Valeria’s collection focuses on female contemporary artists working internationally.
 Forming an exceptionally close bond with artists, Valeria has supported many of today’s most acclaimed artists at pivotal moments in their careers.

 Richard Punt is CEO of Peerpoint, Allen & Overy’s flexible resourcing business, and responsible for the firm’s broader approach to service delivery.
 Formerly he was Managing Partner for Clients & Markets at Deloitte and played a role in many of the firm’s key strategic developments.
 He is a management consultant with experience in strategy, growth and innovation working with a range of clients particularly in the TMT and professional services sectors.